Buying an Apartment or House in Amsterdam

-Monthly payments can be lower than renting, especially if you take into account mortgage tax relief and there are generally no limitations to foreigners owning property.
+If you are staying in the Netherlands for an extended period of at least 5 years you may want to consider buying your own property.
+Monthly payments can be lower than renting, especially if you take into account mortgage tax relief.
+There are generally no limitations to foreigners owning property in the country.

-City Centre - the heart of the action and busy with tourists/visitors, you can find many quiet back streets.
-Premium properties such as 17th century canal houses are not cheap and many are used as commercial offices rather than residential buildings.
-The Jordaan district (just west of the centre) is a popular choice for appartments with picturesque canals, independent shops and a communal atmosphere.
+City Centre - the heart of the action and busy with tourists/visitors although you can find many quiet back streets.
+Premium properties such as 17th century canal houses are very expensive and many are used as commercial offices.
+Residential prices in the centre have risen partly from the "AirBnB effect" with many investors snapping up apartments to let out to visitors for short term rentals.

 Other Towns/Cities - For larger families looking for a house then consider Amstelveen.
 This is quite a popular location for expats given its proximity to Amsterdam Zuidas business district and Schiphol airport.
 Note, some areas of Amstelveen are under the flight path of aircraft during the day, but the airport is closed at night.

-Amstelveen has a wide range of property available from appartments to detached houses.
+Amstelveen has a wide range of property available from apartments to detached houses.
 Public transport connections (tram, metro, bus) are convenient and there are also plenty of free parking spaces for residents - unlike Amsterdam centre where you need to pay the council for an expensive parking permit.

 Other options for expats are Haarlem, Zaandam or Hilversum.
 Haarlem is only a 15 minute train ride from Amsterdam central.
 With a wide range of affordable property, a lively and historic centre and a short hop to Zandvoort beach, it is a serious alternative.

 We would also recommend taking a look at the Leidsche Rijn area in Utrecht, 30 minutes south of Amsterdam.
 This is an ongoing new development which will eventually have 30,000 properties housing some 80,000 people.
 This area is great for families with parks, modern facilities and reasonable house prices.